-HCA 303 - Health Policy and Contemporary Issues (3)
+HCA 303W - Health Policy and Contemporary Issues (3)

 Policymaking processes and current policies affecting delivery of health care for individuals and populations are examined.
 Effectiveness, impact on cost, accessibility and quality of care are analyzed.
-Students cannot receiive credit for HCA 303 and NURS 303.
+Students cannot receiive credit for HCA 303or HCA 301W and NURS 303.

-Prerequisite: HCA 201 or NURS 201, or consent of department chair.
+Prerequisite: HCA 201 or HCA 201W or NURS 201, or consent of department chair.

 Offered: Fall, Spring.